darrell60rabec5z/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This will not only make you a more valuable asset to your team but also help you stay ahead of the competition.

 To stay current, make time to attend conferences, read industry blogs, and participate in online forums.
 Additionally, consider attending workshops or taking online courses to learn new programming skills.
 By constantly investing in your professional development, you' ll be better equipped to handle any challenge that comes your way.

+# 2024-03-09
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress towards your goals.

+Second, planning ahead is crucial for success.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Break the project down into smaller, manageable steps, so that it is easier to stay focused and make progress.
+You can also use project management tools, such as Trello or Asana, to help keep track of your progress and ensure nothing falls through the cracks.
+ - 来自NLP